virtuallypassedsmartsparrow/StringArt/README.md

 ## How It Works

-The code generates a `.txt` file that contains a list of nails the string should go around in a specific order.
-The order of the nails defines the pattern of the string art.
+Each MATLAB script generates a `.txt` file (or files) that contains a list of nails the string should go around in a specific order.
 If you run a black & white script then only one `.txt` file will be created.
 If you run a colored script then 4 `.txt` files will be created (CMYK).

 ## Files